Broke116/angular-go-web-app/README.md

 # How to run and build
 In order build this application "docker-compose build" to build the linked parts of the application.
 To run the application use "docker-compose up" command to run it.

+TODO : change password logic to send a hashed password in PUT method